joaotinti75/Coronavirus/README.md

 # Coronavirus
-this code uses a daily database to display data in the form of a graph and map using the libraries matplotlib and folium
+this code uses a daily database to display data in the form of a graph and map using the matplotlib and folium libraries.